-The tragic comedy of Ms Florence Foster Jenkins’ singing adventures would leave you in stitches.
-The same as how her audience must have felt in the 30s.
+The tragic comedy of Ms Florence Foster Jenkins will leave you in stitches.
+As like how her audience must have felt in the 30s.

 Throughout this hunt, one question furiously burnt in my mind.
 Did the real Florence Foster Jenkins know how terrible her singing was?
 Did she have some sort of higher comprehension of music?
 Or was she, as a forummer scorned, no more than a rich indulgent woman with too much money and time on her hands?

 For the real Lady Florence, the answer was obviously a loud no.

 Might I also add too that if born today, Lady Florence would likely be worshiped by a huge cult following on YouTube and social media.
-With numbers that would put most of YT’s superstars to shame.
+She would enjoy a fan-base that would put most YT’s superstars to shame.

 Ahem!
 In the spirit of Lady Florence, may I invite you to visit my YouTube Channel.
 I assure you, you wouldn’t have to endure any form of awful singing.